 Field-hunting tip

-Look in sedimentary copper deposits country — that is the host setting where dzierżanowskite typically forms.
+Look in sedimentary copper deposits country, the host setting where dzierżanowskite typically forms.
 If you start seeing chalcocite, bornite, galena in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.